kevinkarch88/taipei-bike-data/README.md

 This project provides instructions for how to create an end-to-end data engineering pipeline to collect, process, and analyze real-time data from the Taipei YouBike system using GCP services.
 The data used for this project, and data for city-wide bike systems around the world, is available thanks to the CityBikes API at https://api.citybik.es/v2/networks.
-The pipeline uses Pyspark for data processing, BigQuery for storage, DataProc for running Spark jobs, Cloud Functions and Scheduler for orchestration, and dbt for transformations.
+The pipeline uses Pyspark for data processing, BigQuery for storage, DataProc for running Spark jobs, Cloud Composer/Airflow for orchestration, and dbt for transformations.

 # Prerequisites